Who owns the float under the JBCC contract?

 If delays do occur on a project and it does not impact the practical completion date, the contractor has no entitlement or mechanism to claim for any such extension.
 In other words, these delays would then have taken place on activities with float, irrespective of their position or status indicated on a programme.

-And now I hear the contractors shouting at their computer screens (No, really contractors have screamed this at me in a dispute before): “Do you mean to tell me that if I’m delayed on a section of work, incur standing time and additional costs as a result of that delay, I cannot claim if it wasn’t on the critical path towards completion? “
+And now I hear the contractors shouting at their computer screens: “Do you mean to tell me that if I’m delayed on a section of work, incur standing time and additional costs as a result of that delay, I cannot claim if it wasn’t on the critical path towards completion?

 The answer is a resounding: “Sure you can claim, but not an extension of time.”
 You can still claim costs under clause 26.5.
 In that sense then, from a cost perspective the float could belong to the Contractor as they would be able to claim the cost component of delays irrespective of whether those delays impacted the practical completion date.
 However, these costs must be proven and substantiated.